 Like anything else, reading is a skill that becomes better with practice.
 The objective of reading for pleasure is to increase your child’s sense of achievement, confidence and develop their vocabulary – but most of all, for your child to learn to enjoy reading.
 We encourage your child to challenge themselves with their choice of reading material.
 Your child should try to read a range of fiction across genres with increasing levels of difficulty.
 Regularly reading for pleasure will have enormous benefits across your child’s subject areas and is heavily linked to success in later life.

 Maths home learning provides your child with the opportunity to become more fluent with their maths skills and practice what they have learnt in lessons.
-Tasks will be set from: Hegarty Maths: www.hegartymaths.com Your child’s Maths teacher will be demonstrating this to students in their timetabled lessons.
+Your child’s Maths teacher will be demonstrating how to access this home learning to students in their timetabled lessons.